bob134552/LeagueLore/README.md

 ## The Surface Plane

-The project is a 2 page site, a main page where the user is presented with a grid to choose a champion or a search bar to search for a specific champion.
+The project is a 2 page site; a main page where the user is presented with a grid to choose a champion or a search bar to search for a specific champion.
 While on the main page the user is able to click on the champions displayed and see more information available for that champion.
 The second page is a contact page where users are able to submit future ideas on what could be changed or added to the site.